Albeoris/Memoria/README.md

 ## Build & Contribute
-- Use Visual Studio 2019 or JetBrains Rider.
+- Use Visual Studio Community (2019 or above) or JetBrains Rider.
-- Make sure you have [.NET 3.5 SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk).
+- Make sure you have [.NET 3.5 SDK and .NET Framework 4.6.2](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk) installed.
 - Make a fork of the project and download it locally.
-- Install the game and copy "*.dll" from "\FINAL FANTASY IX\x64\FF9_Data\Managed" to the "\References" folder in the solution directory.
+- Install the game and copy all ".dll" files from "\FINAL FANTASY IX\x64\FF9_Data\Managed" to the "\References" folder in the solution directory.
 - [Check this thread](https://github.com/Albeoris/Memoria/discussions/274).
 - Once you've commited your changes to your fork, make it a Pull Request to the main repository.